danielmapar/modern-cpp/README.md

         * In this program we primarily use the GNU Compiler Collection, which is a popular, open-source, cross-platform compiler from the larger GNU Project.
 In particular, we use the `g++` program, which is a command line executable that compiles C++ source code and **automatically links the C++ Standard Library**.

+    * LLVM (low level virtual machine)

+        * This is a new infrastructure of compilers, read more [here](https://llvm.org/)

+        * The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
+Despite its name, LLVM has little to do with traditional virtual machines.
+The name "LLVM" itself is not an acronym; it is the full name of the project.

+        * LLVM began as a research project at the University of Illinois, with the goal of providing a modern, SSA-based compilation strategy capable of supporting both static and dynamic compilation of arbitrary programming languages.
+Since then, LLVM has grown to be an umbrella project consisting of a number of subprojects, many of which are being used in production by a wide variety of commercial and open source projects as well as being widely used in academic research.
+Code in the LLVM project is licensed under the "Apache 2.0 License with LLVM exceptions"

     * Linking
         * ![linker](images/linker.png)